 When Do I Need To Get The Vet Involved?

-If you believe that the matting is getting out of control and your Maine Coon is becoming distressed when you try and free them using the above methods, then it may be time to get them professionally groomed.
+If you believe that matting is getting out of control and your Maine Coon is becoming distressed when you try to groom it, then it may be time to for a professional groom.

-Depending on the temperament of your feline, the vet can provide them with a sedative to calm them down.
-It’s traumatic enough for them going to the vets, let alone having someone hold them in place whilst another using a noisy clipper on them!
+Depending on the temperament of your cat, a vet can provide them with a sedative to calm them down.
+It’s traumatic enough for them going to the vets, let alone having someone holding them down whilst another person uses noisy clippers on them!

-Sometimes though, this is the best (and only) option and it is something we have been forced to do a couple of times.
+Sometimes though, this is the best (and only) option.
 It’s not the cheapest option but it may be the best option for your Maine Coon.